hanahmed05/power_outages/index.md

 # Our Baseline Model

-Our baseline model is a regression model designed to predict residential electricity sales (`RES.SALES`) in megawatt-hours.
+Our baseline model is a multilinear regression model designed to predict residential electricity sales (`RES.SALES`) in megawatt-hours given input variables of the total real GSP of a state (`TOTAL.REALGSP`), the percent of a state's population residing in urban clusters (`POPPCT_UC`), and the percent of a state's total area designated as urban clusters (`AREAPCT_UC`).

 ## Features in the Model

 1. **`TOTAL.REALGSP` (Total Real Gross State Product)**:
    - **Type**: Quantitative
    - **Description**: A measure of the total economic output of a state in billions of dollars.
-   - **Transformation**: Standardized using `StandardScaler` to normalize the range.

 2. **`POPPCT_UC` (Percent Population in Urban Clusters)**:
    - **Type**: Quantitative
    - **Description**: Represents the percentage of a state’s population living in urban clusters.
-   - **Transformation**: Standardized using `StandardScaler`.

 3. **`AREAPCT_UC` (Percentage of Urban Land Area)**:
    - **Type**: Quantitative
    - **Description**: The percentage of a state’s land area that is classified as an urban cluster.
-   - **Transformation**: Standardized using `StandardScaler`.

 ## Model Description

-Our baseline model is implemented as a multiple linear regression model, trained using `sklearn`'s `Pipeline` to streamline the preprocessing and modeling process.
-The pipeline ensures that feature transformations (e.g., standardization) and the regression model are combined into a single workflow.
+Our baseline model is implemented as a multiple linear regression model, trained using `sklearn`'s `Pipeline`.
+In this scenario, we implemented the `Pipeline` out of best practice, but if we were to use a transformation in the future, the `Pipeline` would serve to streamline the preprocessing and modeling process.
 All features were numerical, so no additional encoding for categorical or ordinal variables was required.

 ### Evaluation Metrics